ghuiber/churn/churn_story.md

 ![](figure/pics1.png) ![](figure/pics2.png)

-The calibration and discrimination scores matter because they measure how close overall your bubbles are to your red lines.
+The calibration scores measure how close overall the bubbles are to the diagonal red lines.
 Obviously, the closer the better and bubble sizes matter.
-The classification and discrimination scores are essentially average squared distances weighted by bubble size.
+The discrimination scores measure how far overall the bubbles are from the horizontal green lines, which just show the mean churn rate for the entire population.
+Here too bubble sizes matter.
+Both scores are essentially average squared distances weighted by bubble size.

 Lower calibration is better, and higher discrimination is better.
 There's more detail in the original post.
 For now, here are mine: